TarequeMahmud/metric-imperial-converter/README.md

 # Metric-Imperial Converter

-This is the boilerplate for the Metric-Imperial Converter project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/quality-assurance/quality-assurance-projects/metric-imperial-converter
+This is a certification project of FreeCodeCamp Quality Assurance Certification.
+This project is done by Tareque Mahmud.